roman-cech/roman-cech/README.md

 - 👋 Hi, I’m @roman-cech.
 - 👀 I’m interested in full stack development.
-- 🌱 I’m currently learning Spring, PHP and theory of Cloud Services.
+- 🌱 I’m currently learning Spring, PHP and Cloud Services.
-- 💞️ I'm looking for cooperation in international environment as intern.
+- 💞️ I'm looking for cooperation in international environment as an intern.
 - 📫 You can reach me on linkedin.com/in/roman-čech-43639619b/ .

 <!---